angelackennedy/roleout-app/replit.md

 RollCall is a video-based social platform focused on authenticity and transparent moderation.
 Built with Next.js 14, TypeScript, Supabase, and Tailwind CSS.

 ## Recent Changes
+- **2025-11-03**: Reporting & Personal Hide
+  - Added hidden_posts table for personal content filtering
+  - Post menu now includes "Hide this post" and "Report" buttons
+  - Hidden posts excluded from For You and Following feeds
+  - Report dialog with textarea for user-provided reason
+  - Unique constraint prevents duplicate reports/hides
+  - RLS policies: users can only hide/report for themselves
+  - Admin-only access to reports table (via JWT role claim)
+  - Updated get_ranked_feed RPC to exclude hidden posts

 - **2025-11-03**: Notifications System
   - Automatic notifications for likes, comments, and follows
   - Created notifications table with RLS policies and composite indexes